TDSOJohn/LED-panels-control/readme.md

 ## DMX LED driver

 Use any HUB12 display with DMX control.
+Schematics are compatible with Arduino nano and 5V power supply.

 ### Dependencies